derekxkwan/pdkez/README.md

 Abstraction names should be relatively self-explanatory.

-some abstractions need [pdkvabs](https://github.com/derekxkwan/pdkvabs) (whose contents should be flattened into one folder).
+some abstractions need [pdkvabs](https://github.com/derekxkwan/pdkvabs) (whose contents besides the util folder should be flattened into one folder).
 These are in the *ezvabs* folder and should be put in the main pdkez folder before use.

 helper patches (not meant to be used directly) are suffixed by _h